-Have you recognized that having a fixed number of levels for story splitting – such as the “Epic-Feature-Story” model popularized by SAFe – inherently drives batch size up?
+Did you know that having a fixed number of levels for story splitting – such as the “Epic-Feature-Story” model popularized by SAFe – has an inherent tendency to drive batch size up?
 In this post, I present a short history of story splitting taxonomies in agile and demonstrate why three levels of splitting is not really enough.
 I also propose a remedy for the problem: allow for tree-like splitting for the highest level items, but go for cell-like splitting whenever “inside” a time-box.

 – Avoid a complex requirements meta-model (Larman & Vodde, 2010)